 Barb is the Manager of Continuing Education and Outreach for the Cool Climate Oenology & Viticulture Institute (CCOVI).
-She has been with CCOVI since the very beginning and with the university for more than 25 years now.
+She has been with CCOVI since the very beginning and with the university for 30 years now.
 She has completed the WSET Intermediate and Advanced Awards in Wines and Spirits and is an approved WSET Examinations Officer.

 For more information or to discuss your individual needs please contact her at: 905-688-5550 ext.
 4652 or e-mail: email@example.com